rubber-knife/docker-rails-express-react/README.md

     - branch === master && build React && deploy to production
 4. This is where things get hazy...
     - In the past I've found it handy to manually include a basic nginx config to serve static assets (from, say, `/var/www/project/client/build`) for React builds, but because this deployment solution relies on dynamically populating nginx configurations from a template, it makes sense to serve the React build via (an automatically reverse-proxied) Express instead of adding nginx configuration manually (or copying additional config files, keeping them in version control, etc.) to serve the build
-    - To this end, one option might? be to configure the Express Dockerfile to map a volume (`./react/build:/express/public`) with the host which contains the React assets — then with Express it's just plain-old: `.use(express.static(__dirname + '/public'))`
+    - To this end, the most logical conclusion is to create and then attach a react-build volume to the Expressc container (`react-build:/express/public`).
+This just leaves configuring Express with plain-old: `.use(express.static(__dirname + '/public'))`
 5. Still from Travis, push using git to production server
 6. Production server triggers `post-receive` git hook
 7. `post-receive` script handles any final loose ends before spinning up Docker images